thingsboard/thingsboard.github.io/docs/user-guide/integrations/send-data-external-mqtt-brokers.md

 ![image](/images/user-guide/rule-engine-2-0/tutorials/mqtt-downlink/mqtt-downlink-uplink-converter.png)

-The full source code of javascript function used in converter is available [**here**](/docs/user-guide/resources/mqtt-downlink-uplink-converter.js).
+The full source code of JSON converter used in converter is available [**here**](/docs/user-guide/resources/mqtt-downlink-uplink-converter.js).

 Downlink converter should look like this:

 ![image](/images/user-guide/rule-engine-2-0/tutorials/mqtt-downlink/mqtt-downlink-downlink-converter.png)

-The full source code of javascript function used in converter is available [**here**](/docs/user-guide/resources/mqtt-downlink-downlink-converter.js).
+The full source code of JSON converter used in converter is available [**here**](/docs/user-guide/resources/mqtt-downlink-downlink-converter.js).

 ### Creating integration